VieiraHenrique/temporaryContentBeCode/WEEK9/BeMovies.md

 **ALSO :**

 This will be the first "group" exercise we have.
-You will do it in duo, by groups of two.
+You will do it in duo (so... by groups of two).

 The idea is :